How to trade cryptocurrencies: A beginner's guide to buy and sell digital currencies

 The support is the price level where the downward trend tends to pause due to an influx of demand.
 When prices decrease, traders tend to buy low, creating a support line.
 Conversely, the resistance is the price level where the upward trend tends to pause due to a sell-off.

-Many traders use support and resistance levels to bet on the direction of the price, adapting on the fly as the price level breaks through either its upper or lower bounds.
+Many cryptocurrency traders use support and resistance levels to bet on the direction of the price, adapting on the fly as the price level breaks through either its upper or lower bounds.
 Once traders identify the floor and ceiling, this provides a zone of activity in which traders can enter or exit positions.
 Buying at the floor and selling at the ceiling is the usual standard operating procedure.

 If the price surpasses these barriers in either direction, it gives an indication of the market’s overall sentiment.
 This is an ongoing process, as new support and resistance levels tend to form when the trend breaks through.

 When the market is trending upward, resistance levels begin to form, price action slows and the price is pulled back to the trendline.
-Traders pay close attention to the support levels of an ascending trendline, as they indicate an area that helps prevent the price from dropping substantially lower.
+Cryptocurrency traders pay close attention to the support levels of an ascending trendline, as they indicate an area that helps prevent the price from dropping substantially lower.
 Likewise, in a downward trending market, traders will keep an eye on the sequence of declining peaks to connect them together into a trendline.

 The core element is the history of the market.
 The strength of any support or resistance levels and their resulting trendlines increases as they reoccur over time.
 Hence, traders will record these barriers to inform their ongoing trading strategy.